-On July 2, 2013, we (through our subsidiary, Kiora Pharmaceuticals, GmbH) entered into an out-license agreement with 4SC granting 4SC the exclusive worldwide right to commercialize the compound KIO-101 for rheumatoid arthritis and inflammatory bowel disease, including Crohn's disease and ulcerative colitis.
+On July 2, 2013, we (through our subsidiary, Kiora Pharmaceuticals, GmbH) entered into an out-license agreement with 4SC granting 4SC the exclusive worldwide right to commercialize the compound KIO-101 for RA and inflammatory bowel disease, including Crohn's disease and ulcerative colitis.
 We are eligible to receive milestone payments totaling up to €155 million, upon and subject to, the achievement of certain specified developmental and commercial milestones.
 We have not received any milestones from 4SC.
 In addition, we are eligible to receive royalties of 3.25% on net sales of KIO-101.

-On September 12, 2013, we (through our subsidiary, Jade Therapeutics, Inc.) entered into an agreement with Lineage Cell Therapeutics, Inc. (Lineage), formerly known as BioTime, Inc., granting to us the exclusive worldwide right to commercialize cross-linked thiolated carboxymethyl hyaluronic acid (modified HA) for ophthalmic treatments in humans.
+On September 12, 2013, we, through our subsidiary, Jade Therapeutics, Inc., entered into an agreement with Lineage Cell Therapeutics, Inc. ("Lineage"), formerly known as BioTime, Inc., granting to us the exclusive worldwide right to commercialize cross-linked thiolated carboxymethyl hyaluronic acid (modified HA) for ophthalmic treatments in humans.
 The agreement requires us to pay an annual fee of \$30,000 and a royalty of 6% on net sales of KIO-201 to Lineage based on revenue relating to any product incorporating the modified HA technology.
 The agreement expires when patent protection for the modified HA technology lapses in August 2027.

-On November 17, 2014, we (through our subsidiary Kiora Pharmaceuticals GmbH) entered into an intellectual property and know-how licensing agreement with Laboratoires Leurquin Mediolanum S.A.S.
+On November 17, 2014, we, through our subsidiary Kiora Pharmaceuticals GmbH, entered into an intellectual property and know-how licensing agreement with Laboratoires Leurquin Mediolanum S.A.S.
 (Mediolanum) for the commercialization of KIO-101 (the "Mediolanum Agreement") in specific territories.
 Under the Mediolanum agreement, we out-licensed rights to commercialize KIO-101 for uveitis, dry eye, and viral conjunctivitis in Italy and France.
 This agreement was amended on December 10, 2015, to also include Belgium and The Netherlands.
 Under the Mediolanum Agreement, Mediolanum is obligated to pay up to approximately €20 million in development and commercial milestones, and a 7% royalty on net sales of KIO-101 in the territories through the longer of the expiry of the valid patents covering KIO-101 or 10 years from the first commercial sale.
 The royalty is reduced to 5% after patent expiry.
+On September 7, 2023, we (through our subsidiary Kiora Pharmaceuticals GmbH) agreed to a settlement agreement with Mediolanum to terminate the existing outlicensing rights by Mediolanum to commercialize KIO-101 for uveitis, dry eye and viral conjunctivitis in Italy, France, Belgium and Netherlands including all related commercial milestone payments and royalty obligations.
+We agreed to pay a termination fee of \$0.1 million, of which \$50,000 was paid upon execution of the agreement, and \$50,000 is payable on the one year anniversary of the termination.